All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Menstrual Cycle

 No published research or widespread clinical reports indicate that MOTS-c disrupts the menstrual cycle.
 Its mechanism of action targets metabolic pathways (AMPK, glucose metabolism) rather than the hypothalamic-pituitary-ovarian axis that governs menstruation.
-However, if you notice any changes in your cycle after starting MOTS-c, report them to your prescribing physician.
+But if you notice any changes in your cycle after starting MOTS-c, report them to your prescribing physician.

 Birth Control